 We're governed by a group of independent trustees who bring a wealth of different backgrounds, experience and disciplines to the board

-Michael has significant and wide-ranging philanthropic interests and to consolidate these, the Hintze Family Charitable Foundation was established.
-Since inception in 2005, almost 150 charities have received funding from the Foundation.
-Major donations have, amongst others, provided funding to Trinity Hospice in south London, established the chair of International Security at the University of Sydney, enabled the restoration of Michelangelo’s frescoes in the Pauline Chapel at the Vatican, sponsored two major galleries at the Victoria & Albert Museum and provided vital funding to the Old Vic Theatre in London.
-Michael is a Trustee of the National Gallery, The Prince’s Foundation for Building Community, the Institute of Economic Affairs, the University of Sydney and the Wandsworth Museum.
-He also serves on the International Council of the V&A and is a Patron of the Arts of the Vatican Museums.
-He was made a Knight Commander of the Order of St. Gregory in 2005, subsequently Knight Grand Cross, and in January 2008 he was honoured as “Australian of the Year” in the UK.
+Michael has significant and wide-ranging philanthropic interests and to consolidate these, the Hintze Family Charitable Foundation was established in 2005.
+Since inception, almost 200 charities have received funding from the Foundation.
+Major donations have, amongst others, provided funding to Trinity Hospice in south London, established the chair of International Security at the University of Sydney and enabled the restoration of Michelangelo’s frescoes in the Pauline Chapel at the Vatican.
+The beneficial impact of the Foundation on cultural organisations in the UK include the sponsorship of the Sculpture and Medieval and Renaissance galleries at the Victoria & Albert Museum and the provision of vital funding to the Old Vic Theatre in London, where Michael is co-Chairman of the Old Vic Endowment Trust.
+Michael is a Trustee of the National Gallery, where he assisted in securing Titian’s Diana and Actaeon for the nation, and of the Wandsworth Museum, which he helped to save.
+He is a Trustee of the Institute of Economic Affairs and the University of Sydney UK Trust, as well as Chairman of The Prince’s Foundation for Building Community.
+Michael was made a Knight Commander of the Order of St. Gregory in 2005, subsequently Knight Grand Cross, and in January 2008 he was honoured as “Australian of the Year” in the UK.
 In November 2009, Michael and his wife Dorothy received the Prince of Wales Award for Arts Philanthropy.
+In January 2013, he was made a Member of the Order of Australia for services to the community through philanthropic contributions supporting the arts, health and education.
+In June 2013, Michael was awarded a knighthood in the Queen’s Birthday Honours for his philanthropic services to the arts.

 Michael is a fluent Russian speaker.
 He holds a BSc in Physics and Pure Mathematics and a BEng in Electrical Engineering both from the University of Sydney.
-He also holds an MSc in Acoustics from the University of New South Wales and an MBA from Harvard Business School.
+He also holds an MSc in Acoustics from the University of New South Wales, an MBA from Harvard Business School and received a Doctor of Business and an Honoris Causa from the University of New South Wales.

 Christopher Boyle is a barrister, specialising in Town and Country Planning, Environmental, Compulsory Purchase and Infrastructure Law at Landmark Chambers, London.
 Since 2006, he's been Secretary of the Planning and Environment Bar Association and he was a founder committee member of the Compulsory Purchase Association.